 Figure 4: The download internet speed test results can be viewed and explored via the layer view in eG Enterprise.

-Download Speed Test vs. Ookla Internet Speedtest
+Download Speed Test vs Ookla Speedtest: Key Differences

 eG Enterprise customers can choose to use both test or just one.
 The following comparison table is provided to help you make that choice.